-Peak TV has fractured the television audience to the point that it is hard for any one show to rise above the pack when measuring audience numbers, especially for same day viewing.
+Peak TV has fractured the television audience to the point that it is hard for any one show to rise above the pack when measuring audience numbers using the Nielsen ratings, especially for same day viewing.
 And the fact that people have so many ways to watch a show has eroded ratings to the point that soon they may become immaterial if Nielsen does not get in step with the times.
 In this environment, networks are looking at other ways to gauge the audience of their shows, and this offers an opportunity for viewers to participate in ways that can keep a series viable even if the traditional ratings appear low.
 Audience engagement can be measured–and pretty quickly these days–and can turn the tide for a show that is in trouble.
 Fans should take this as a Call to Action, and should participate in ways that the networks can track and that will draw attention to a show.
+We have seen shows like Timeless (after its first season), Lucifer, and The Expanse saved over the past couple of years which proves that an engaged and active fanbase can get the attention of network executives.
 I outline the four methods that I believe can be the most effective below, and any campaign to help a struggling show or save one that has been cancelled should definitely incorporate these into their strategy.

 Fans should be sure to provide focus and a clear direction for their campaign.
 Concentrating on just a few actions items to rally around is the best approach and can have immediate, measurable impact.
 Social media campaigns, online viewing, online petitions are good starts.
-The old style campaign of spending money to send a particular item to the network (nuts for Jericho, daisies for Pushing Daisies, Tabasco for Roswell) or buying up advertising (Terminator: The Sarah Connor Chronicles) is probably not the best way to go.
+The old style campaign of spending money to send a particular item to the network (nuts for Jericho, daisies for Pushing Daisies, Tabasco for Roswell) or buying up advertising (Terminator: The Sarah Connor Chronicles) is probably not the best way to go (though it did help The Expanse).
 That type of campaign could generate some buzz if it gets enough media attention, but it is just wasted money otherwise and there are better ways to channel those funds (see Number 4 below).

 Here are the four Call to Action strategies I believe are the most effective these days: